mariobecerra/mariobecerra/README.md

 ### About me

 I'm an applied mathematician, data scientist, and computer scientist.
 My main interests are statistical modeling, data visualization, predictive analytics, and machine learning.

-I am currently a doctoral researcher at the [Mechatronics, Biostatistics and Sensors (MeBioS)](https://www.biw.kuleuven.be/biosyst/mebios) division of the Biosystems Department. at[KU Leuven](https://www.kuleuven.be/english/).
+I am currently a doctoral researcher at the [Mechatronics, Biostatistics and Sensors (MeBioS)](https://www.biw.kuleuven.be/biosyst/mebios) division of the Biosystems Department at [KU Leuven](https://www.kuleuven.be/english/).
 My current research focuses on statistics and Bayesian optimal experimental design for choice models.

 <!--
 **mariobecerra/mariobecerra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.